lasthero/BonobosHomework/README.md

   - Normalize database table "product_inventories" to remove redundant data at "style" column.
   - Implement full CRUD operations at both API and WebUI projects.
   - Add unit tests on both projects.
+  - Currently both project are built in development environments.
+Production build scripts and pipelines need to be created for production deployments.